gandhidarshak/MyVimrc/README.md

       dracula                    : Dracula theme for vim
-      diffchar                   : Highlight the exact differences, based on characters and words vim-expand-region          : Visually select increasingly larger regions of text using the same key combination
+      diffchar                   : Highlight the exact differences, based on characters and words vim-expand-region          : Visually select increasingly larger regions of text using the same key combination vim-dispatch               : Run :make and other tasks (grep etc) async from vim

 ## Sharing is caring!